-The School has Board-approved arm's length, related-party transactions with the CEO and two limited liability company (LLC) entities, Zorgon, LLC and VetPowered, LLC, owned by the CEO, that benefits the School.
+The School has Board-approved arm's length, related-party transactions with the CEO and two limited liability company (LLC) entities, Zorgon, LLC and VetPowered, LLC, owned by the CEO, that benefit the School.

-VetPowered, LLC provides services to the School as per board approved contracts between the two entities.
+VetPowered, LLC provides project management, facilities management, machinery repair and maintenance, facilities repairs and maintenance, and training services to the School as per board approved contracts between the two entities.
 Some expenses are paid by the School and billed to VetPowered, LLC for reimbursement.
-The net amount paid by the School to VetPowered, LLC was approximately \$1,244,000 and \$731,000, respectively, for the years ended December 31, 2022 and 2021.
+The net amount paid by the School to VetPowered, LLC was approximately \$2,198,000 and \$1,244,000, respectively, for the years ended December 31, 2023 and 2022.
+The School had accounts payable to VetPowered, LLC of approximately \$145,000 and \$144,000, respectively.

-The School rents equipment and vehicles from VetPowered, LLC at or below market value.
-The net amount paid by the School to VetPowered, LLC for rents was approximately \$187,000 and \$123,000 for the years ended December 31, 2022 and 2021, respectively.
+In addition, the School rents equipment and vehicles from VetPowered, LLC at or below market value.
+The net amount paid by the School to VetPowered, LLC for rents was approximately \$246,000 and \$187,000 for the years ended December 31, 2023 and 2022, respectively.